Graduate Department of Chemical and Biomedical Engineering

 Degree Requirements

 The Department of Chemical and Biomedical Engineering offers both thesis-type and course-type (non-thesis) options leading to the Master of Science degree.
 Each semester, all graduate students are required to enroll in and attend BME 5935 Biomedical Engineering Seminar.
 In addition, all students are required to take required safety training courses and annual refreshers.
-To prepare for teaching assistant (TA) duties, graduate students are required to attend either the College of Engineering Orientation or the FSU Program for Instructional Excellence (PIE) Teaching Conference/TA Orientation (https://pie.fsu.edu/).
+To prepare for teaching assistant (TA) duties, graduate students are required to attend either the FSU TA training Program, “Essential Policies & Practices for TAs” by the Center for the Advancement of Teaching (CAT) or the College of Engineering Alternate TA training.
+This requirement is mandatory regardless of the student's classification as a teaching assistant or research assistant.
 For international graduate students, the SPEAK (Speaking Proficiency English Assessment Kit) is a test for evaluating the English-speaking ability of non-native speakers of English.
 At FSU, the SPEAK test is administered by the Center for Intensive English Studies to international students who have been appointed or will be appointed as teaching assistants in an academic department at Florida State University.
 The SPEAK exam requirement must be cleared (scores greater than 45 or 50 for graders or TAs, respectively) before students can serve as teaching assistants.

 This master's degree is awarded upon successful completion of the following requirements: